 Therapy for ARFID

-Overall the survey result demonstrated that nearly all psychotherapy and psychiatric services deliver poor results when it comes to ARFID.
+Overall the survey results demonstrated that nearly all psychotherapy and psychiatric services deliver poor results when it comes to ARFID.
 Most complaints took common themes:

 - using poorly substantiated and ineffective approaches such as standard one-size-fits-all CBT and exposure/desensitisation therapy.